codeforpdx/recordexpungPDX/README.md

 make dev
 ```

-For more project documentation on our Docker setup and usage basics, see:
+For more project documentation on our Docker setup, troubleshooting, and usage basics, see:
 https://github.com/codeforpdx/recordexpungPDX/blob/master/doc/docker.md

 ## Testing

 Currently using [pytest](https://docs.pytest.org) for testing.
 Run all tests with the following command:

 ```bash